 How do I set up an automatic required minimum distribution (RMD) from a Fidelity IRA?

-It only takes a few minutes to set up automatic withdrawals for your 2021 required minimum distribution (RMD).
-To get started, visit automatic withdrawalsLog In Required.
-Select 2021 as the year for your automatic RMD withdrawals to begin.
+It only takes a few minutes to set up automatic withdrawals for your required minimum distribution (RMD).
+To get started, visit automatic withdrawalsLog In Required and select the year for your automatic RMD withdrawals to begin.

 Do I have to take a required minimum distribution if I inherited an IRA?